Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 Why hate?

-They're they're liberals, sir, and I used to be that way.
+And I used to be that way.

-They they just don't like you.
+They just don't like you.

 They listen to all the left-wing media people.

-They voted for Obama and they believe everything he says to be the truth.
+They voted for Obama, and they believe everything he says to be the truth.

 Well, they're your parents, so I won't say anything.